 U.S. direct investment in Canada's food and beverage industries is also substantial.
-At the end of 2010, Canada was the largest destination for U.S. direct investment abroad in the beverage industry and the second largest in the food industry.
-The U.S. direct investment position in Canada's food and beverage industries in 2010 was $5.9 billion and $7.8 billion, respectively.
-Mergers and acquisitions involving large firms sometimes lead to large year-to-year changes in the U.S. direct investment position in Canada's food and beverage industries.
-In contrast, there is little U.S. direct investment in Canadian agricultural production or the Canadian tobacco industry.
+At the end of 2016, Canada was the largest destination for U.S. direct investment in the food industry and the second largest in the beverage industry.
+The U.S. direct investment position in Canada's food and beverage industries in 2016 was $13.1 billion and $6.6 billion, respectively.
+Mergers and acquisitions involving large firms sometimes result in large year-to-year changes in the U.S. direct investment position in Canada's food and beverage industries.
+In contrast, there is relatively little U.S. direct investment in Canada’s agricultural production ($647 million) or tobacco sector ($6 million).

-The U.S. direct investment position in the Canadian beverage industry has experienced expansive growth over the past 20 years, marked by a compound annual growth rate of 21 percent between 1989 and 2010.
-Much of this growth, however, took place in a single year.
-Between 2004 and 2005, the U.S. direct investment position in Canada's beverage industry increased by roughly $5 billion, in part due to the merger of two prominent U.S. and Canadian breweries.
-Compared with the beverage industry, U.S. direct investment in the Canadian food industry has experienced more moderate growth, increasing at a compound annual rate of 5 percent between 1989 and 2010.
+The U.S. direct investment position in the Canadian beverage industry has expanded over the past 27 years, with a compound annual growth rate of 16 percent between 1989 and 2016.
+Much of this growth took place between 2004 and 2005, when the U.S. direct investment position in Canada's beverage industry increased by roughly $5 billion, in part due to the merger of prominent breweries from each country.
+Compared with the beverage industry, U.S. direct investment in the Canadian food industry has also has experienced substantial growth, increasing at a compound annual rate of 7 percent between 1989 and 2016.

-Of the total U.S. direct investment position in Canada's food, beverage, and tobacco industries in 2010, the beverage industry accounted for 57 percent and the food industry accounted for 43 percent.
-Subsectors within the Canadian food industry that are prominent recipients of U.S. direct investment include grain and oilseed milling and sugar and confectionery products, each with about 7 percent of the total.
+Of the total U.S. direct investment position in Canada's food, beverage, tobacco, and agricultural sectors in 2016, the beverage industry accounted for 48.0 percent and the food industry 47.3 percent.
+Subsectors within the Canadian food industry that are major recipients of U.S. direct investment include grain/oilseed milling and sugar/confectionery products, with 20.0 percent and 4.8 percent of the total, respectively.
+Agricultural production accounted for 4.7 percent of the total.

 The proportion of investment going to the beverage industry has risen from about one-third of the total for the food, beverage, and tobacco industries in 1999 to consistently over one-half in the most recent years where data are available.
 There is no clear trend in the sectoral composition of U.S. direct investment.
 The shares associated with animal foods and grain and oilseed milling, for instance, do not exhibit a clear upward or downward trend, and much of the investment in the food industry falls in the category of "other food products."
 The U.S. direct investment position in Canadian animal production has increased over the past decade from negligible levels to $83 million in 2009.